• Home

 Is there iniquity in my tongue?
 Cannot my taste discern perverse things?”
 (Job 6:30, KJV).

-These words reveal that when iniquity is in our tongue we can no longer discern accurately between what is holy and what is perverse.
-We are left in a sort of moral limbo, in the muddy waters of an unsanctified life.
+These words reveal that when iniquity is in a person’s tongue he can no longer discern accurately between what is holy and what is perverse.
+He is left in a sort of moral limbo, in the muddy waters of an unsanctified life.

 The sharpness of our conscience